 Connect to datasets with client applications and tools (Preview)

 Power BI Premium workspaces and datasets support read-only connections from Microsoft and third-party client applications and tools.
+By default, connections are enabled

 This article is intended only to introduce read-only connectivity to Power BI Premium workspaces and datasets.
 It is not intended to provide in-depth information about programmability, specific tools and applications, architecture, and workspace and dataset management.
 Subjects described here require a solid understanding of Analysis Services tabular model database architecture and administration.